pen-lang/pen/doc/src/guides/install.md

    export PEN_ROOT=<directory>
    ```

-Now, you are ready to use the `pen` command built manually!
+Now, you are ready to use the `pen` command built manually.